All Episodes

 It's because the Joe Biden behind the scenes is not going to be the Joe Biden in front of the cameras.

-The the talking points, regardless of what happens in that meeting, I could tell you right now, guarantee you right now that it has already been written what Joe Biden is gonna say after when he holds his quote press conference alone after meeting with Vladimir Putin.
+The talking points, regardless of what happens in that meeting, I can tell you right now, guarantee you right now, that it has already been written what Joe Biden is going to say after when he holds his, quote, press conference alone after meeting with Vladimir Putin.

 They've already written what he's going to say, regardless of anything that might happen in that meeting.

-There's not gonna be a Reagan uh yet not happening walk away from the table at Reykjavik moment because Joe Biden is not even cognitively aware what day of the week it is.
+There's not going to be a Reagan yet not happening walk away from the table at Reykjavik moment because Joe Biden is not even cognitively aware what day of the week it is.

-So it's it's just so disingenuous that you know, and so transparent to everybody that Joe Biden is afraid, you know, be everybody knowing his cognitive weaknesses, everything that we've been pointing out all day that went on over the weekend, which was humiliating for the United States,
+Everybody knowing his cognitive weaknesses, everything that we've been pointing out all day that went on over the weekend, which was humiliating for the United States.

-and he has no plans for a press conference, and it's obvious that he's afraid to have it, and it's obvious that everything you're gonna hear is nothing but pre-written propaganda that the media, you know, mob is is just gonna take as gospel Truth.
+And it's obvious that everything you're going to hear is nothing but pre-written propaganda that the media mob is just going to take as gospel truth.

 It's about making myself very clear what the conditions are to get a better relationship with Russia.

-Now, what's fascinating in the lead up to all of this, and one of the problems you have when and when you have a president that's not really up to speed and is being spoon fed every word that comes out of his mouth.
+Now, what's fascinating in the lead up to all of this, and one of the problems you have when you have a president that's not really up to speed and is being spoon-fed every word that comes out of his mouth.

 Note that the U.S. already holds hackers accountable.

-So in other words, Joe went off off off script and another embarrassing moment.
+So, in other words, Joe went off script and another embarrassing moment.

 And everybody starts laughing.